oberocks/obebs4-js/README.md

 The OBEBS4.js Markup Factory & Methods were designed to render single elements, default content sections (with randomized placeholder text content), and complex nested content - all with standard JavaScript.

-When coupled with the OBE:BS4 Design System's massive collection of Bootstrap 4 derived atomic CSS classes, the OBEBS4.js Markup Factory & Methods becomes a powerful rapid prototyping tool, a performant AJAX response DOM library for dynamic production sites, and a super-lean base library for a Single Page App (SPA) without any shadow DOM requirements.
+When coupled with the OBE:BS4 Design System's massive collection of Bootstrap 4 derived atomic CSS classes, the OBEBS4.js Markup Factory & Methods become an extremely powerful rapid prototyping tool, a performant AJAX response DOM library for dynamic production sites, and a super-lean base library for a Single Page App (SPA) functionality without any shadow DOM requirements.

 For sake of brevity and before digging in, let's assume the following boilerplate HTML is being used: